Drone Anatomy

 • Connect ESC signal wires (if not already done).

-• Connect the radio receiver to the appropriate UART port on the FC 5.
+• Connect the radio receiver to the appropriate UART port on the FC 5arrow-up-right.

 • Connect FPV camera and VTX to the FC (if applicable) according to the FC's wiring diagram.